 Note that in a numerical FREQUENCIES calculation symmetry is turned off except to reduce the number of points calculated so irrespective of the specified point group Irreplab is A in this case.
-Care should be taken to ensure that not not a frequencies calculation as this number can change when the point group is changed.
+Care should be taken to ensure that notate is correct in a frequencies calculation as this number can change when the point group is changed.